ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the job to unbind.
 This value is **required**.
 </dd>
 <dt>`--all`, `-A`</dt>
 <dd>Unbinds all service instances for this job.
 This value is required if `--binding` is not specified.
-This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--binding`, `-b`</dt>
 <dd>The name of the binding to unbind.
 Run `ibmcloud ce job get -n JOB_NAME` to view binding names.
 This value is required if `--all` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--quiet`, `-q`</dt>
 <dd>Specify this option to reduce the output of the command.
 This value is *optional*.
 The default value is <code>false</code>.